EBelizor/PyBer_Analysis/README.md

 - Better ride to driver matching could also be of use to if we want to decrease the average distance between fares.
 This would in turn increase accessibility and affordability.

-However, looking at the data the high 1.6 (125/78) ride to driver ratio is the major source of this.
+However, looking at the data the high 1.6 (125/78) ride to driver ratio is the major source of the high prices for rural areas.
 The ride to driver ratio creates two issues, in terms of accessibility and affortability.

 - A combination of more drivers and better advertising of our platform to consumers, would increase the affortability of Pyber.